QMUL Support for Care Leavers

 You will need to decide what type of accommodation and in what location will be best for you, according to your circumstances.

 If you feel settled in your current accommodation, and if you feel that the journey to QMUL would be manageable, you might decide to stay there while you are a student.
 You will need to factor the cost of travelling to university into your budget - see What's the cost of living in London?
-There is a society in the Queen Mary Students’ Union for students who commute to university, which can be a nice way to meet other students who don’t live on campus.

 If you are living in a flat provided by your Local Authority, you need to be aware that if you decide to leave that accommodation while you are a student to live elsewhere, you would be unlikely to get re-housed by the Local Authority again at a later date, because at that stage it is unlikely that you would fall into one of their priority groups for housing.